Abatement

 The reduced IHT rate is a lower inheritance tax rate of 36% (instead of 40%) that applies when you leave at least 10% of your baseline estate to qualifying UK charities.

-Registration is the mandatory process of submitting your completed Lasting Power of Attorney to the Office of Public [Guardian](/glossary/guardian) to make it legally valid and usable by your attorneys.
+Registration is submitting your completed Lasting Power of Attorney to the Office of Public Guardian to make it legally valid and usable by your attorneys.

-A Relevant Property Trust is any trust subject to special [inheritance](/glossary/inheritance) tax charges when assets enter, every 10 years, and on distribution—typically discretionary trusts created since 2006.
+A Relevant Property Trust is any trust subject to special inheritance tax charges when assets enter, every 10 years, and on distribution.

 A remainderman is the person entitled to receive trust property after a life tenant's interest ends, typically when the life tenant dies.